18 Historic Buildings in Sydney (Complete Guide)

 Queen Victoria Building

-Perhaps one of the most iconic buildings in Sydney is the Queen Victoria Building (QVB) on George Street, built from 1893 to 1898, replacing the original Sydney Markets.
+One of Sydney’s most iconic buildings is the Queen Victoria Building (QVB) on George Street, constructed between 1893 and 1898 to replace the original Sydney Markets.

-The heritage-listed QVB was designed by Government Architect George McRae in Romanesque Revival style, and is bounded by George, Market, York, and Druitt Streets.
+This heritage-listed structure, designed by Government Architect George McRae in the Romanesque Revival style, is bounded by George, Market, York, and Druitt Streets.

-The QVB is now a thriving upmarket five-level shopping centre with a beautiful Romanesque interior.
-One exciting feature is the Royal Clock on the upper level, which “comes to life” on the hour between 9 am and 9 pm.
+Today, the QVB is a bustling, upmarket shopping centre spanning five levels, featuring a stunning Romanesque interior.
+A highlight of the building is the Royal Clock on the upper level, which “comes to life” on the hour between 9 am and 9 pm.

 17. Sydney Town Hall